xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If max\_rows is omitted then all rows in the result set will be
     > returned.

->
+> &nbsp;

-Col\_names\_logical    is a logical value which, if TRUE, causes the column names to be returned as the first row of results.
+Col\_names\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, causes the column names to be returned as the first row of results.
 It FALSE or omitted, the column names will not be returned.

-Row\_nums\_logical    is used only when destination\_ref is included.
+Row\_nums\_logical&nbsp;&nbsp;&nbsp;&nbsp;is used only when destination\_ref is included.
 If row\_nums\_logical is TRUE then the first column in the result set will contain row numbers.
 If FALSE then row numbers will not be returned.
 This column of row numbers will not have a column name and the column heading will be left blank.
 Row numbers can also be retrieved by binding column number 0 with SQL.BIND.

-Named\_rng\_logical    is a logical value which, if TRUE, sets each column of results to be declared as a named range on the worksheet.
+Named\_rng\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, sets each column of results to be declared as a named range on the worksheet.
 The name of the each range will be the result column name.
 The named range will only include the rows that were fetched with this SQL.RETRIEVE function call.
 If FALSE, the results will not be declared as a named range.

-Fetch\_first\_logical    is a logical value that allows you to request results from the beginning of the result set.
+Fetch\_first\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that allows you to request results from the beginning of the result set.

   - > If the first call to SQL.RETRIEVE did not return all of the rows
     > in the result set then SQL.RETRIEVE may be called again to return